 RGA utilizes Personal Outcome Measures®, CQL’s PORTAL Data System and a free HCBS Settings Rule: Toolkit for States, to educate lawmakers and governmental agencies through valid and reliable data, about the implementation of person-centered services and the achievement of individual outcomes.
 In describing CQL’s Toolkit for States, Zoeller says “I think it’s a fantastic guide for us to not only do the right thing, but to also do what’s expected.”

 This focus on outcomes and what really matters to people is deeply rooted into the organizational values and vision of RGA.
 “The RGA board and staff should be proud of amazing accomplishment in accreditation,” says Cathy Ficker Terrill, former President and CEO of CQL, adding “Once again, RGA is the first organization in the world to reach this level of distinction, under the newest CQL accreditation levels.”
-While exploring the hopes wishes, wants, hopes, dreams and desires of the people RGA supports, they also pursue a broader view for strategic planning, establishing new service models, evaluating supports and communicating with governmental entities.
+While exploring the hopes wishes, wants, dreams and desires of the people RGA supports, they also pursue a broader view for strategic planning, establishing new service models, evaluating supports and communicating with governmental entities.